First Meeting

 Fees

-Payment by bank transfer (preferred) or cash on the day of our appointment.
+Payment is accepted via bank transfer (preferred method) or in cash on the day of the appointment.

 Cancellation Policy

-I ask that we give each other as much notice as possible in relation to cancellation.
+I ask that we provide each other with as much notice as possible when cancelling appointments.

 COVID and Health